-So Schekman, who moved in 1976 to the University of California, Berkeley, as an independent investigator, decided to use yeast, a one-celled microorganism, to determine how vesicles containing proteins move inside and outside the cell.
+So Schekman, who moved in 1976 to the University of California, Berkeleyexternal link, opens in a new tab, as an independent investigator, decided to use yeast, a one-celled microorganism, to determine how vesicles containing proteins move inside and outside the cell.
 Scientists can easily genetically manipulate yeast, which have membrane-bound organelles similar to those of higher organisms.
 Organelles, such as mitochondria or the Golgi apparatus, are structures within cells that perform specified functions.

 When Schekman began his yeast studies, scientists only had a general sense of the cellular traffic patterns that proteins follow: Ribosomes manufacture proteins, which enter the endoplasmic reticulum, a membranous network inside the cell.
 Vesicles carrying proteins pinch off from the endoplasmic reticulum and travel to the Golgi apparatus, which further processes the proteins for internal or external use.

 What Schekman, using genetic methods, and Rothman, with biochemical approaches, working independently did, was dissect in meticulous detail the molecular underpinnings behind vesicle formation, selection of cargo, and movement to the correct organelle or path outside the cell.